kemmy72/from-strategy-to-issues/development-strategy.md

 ### Repo

-This user story was developed on a brach called `burak`
+This user story was developed on a branch called `burak`

 ### burak.md